-2.3.1 Field Supervisor Qualifications, Training and Supervisory Tasks
+2.3.1 Field Supervisor Qualifications, Training and Supervisory Tasks particularly large pelagics fishing.

-The Contractor is responsible for recruiting, hiring, testing, and training field supervisors for the LPIS.
-The Contractor must assign a field supervisor to each state or multi-state area.
-The field supervisor must have extensive knowledge of the recreational fisheries in their state/area, particularly large pelagics fishing.
 This person must also have prior field interviewing experience, preferably on the LPIS or some other related fisheries survey.
 Field supervisors must be able to identify all fish species in their area and must score 100% on the fish identification exam given to new interviewers (see 2.3.2 Interviewer Qualifications below).
 They must also have knowledge of all the sites on the LPIS MSR in their area and be able to answer interviewer questions regarding the site register, site locations, or strategies for interviewing at particular sites.
 Field supervisors must also be able to answer any questions regarding interviewing procedures, coding of forms, and collection of biological data that interviewers may have.